2020 forced me to change

 It’s time to have honest and authentic conversations about diversity, or lack of.

-It’s time for innovative housing executives, operating in what has been one of the most challenging environments in recent times, to come together and openly discuss leadership issues and drive innovation in our organisations and the sector.
+It’s time for innovative housing executives, operating in what has been one of the most challenging environments in recent times, to come together and openly discuss leadership issues.

 It’s time for Connex Leadership Networks.